This page about self sufficient living focuses on the benefits of raising rabbits sustainably:

 The services now provided by the farmer, butcher, and grocer will fall to you.
 If you’re considering the idea of raising meat rabbits, here are some important considerations:

-A single healthy doe can provide 6-10 live rabbits per litter, and sometimes more.
+A single healthy doe can provide 6-10 live rabbits per litter, if not more.
 That translates to up to 30 pounds of butchered meat per litter.
-Multiply 30 pounds times 7 litters per year, and you will have stored away or eaten up to 210 pounds of lapin, per doe, per year.
-Multiply THAT by the number of does, and…wow, it adds up fast.
+Multiply 30 pounds times 7 litters per year, and you will have stored away or eaten up to 210 pounds of rabbit meat, per doe, per year.
+Multiply THAT by the number of does, and… Wow, it adds up fast.

 But that is not all!